Frequently Asked Questions

 I’ve been out of school for some time.
 Do I need to take the ACT?

 You’ll need to check with Admissions for your specific case, but is recommended that you take the ACT prior to applying at Ole Miss.
-If you have already taken college classes, you might not need an ACT score, but clarify your specific status with Ole Miss Admissions.
-If you have not taken any college classes on Active Duty, you should see your Post/Base Education Center for more information on taking an ACT/SAT prior to ETS/Retirement.
+If you have already taken college classes, you might not need an ACT score, but clarify your status with Ole Miss Admissions.
+If you have not taken any college classes on Active Duty, you should see your Post/Base Education Center for more information on taking an ACT/SAT prior to Separation/Retirement.
 Like the ACT and SAT, you can also take the GRE for free on-post.

 How often do I need to complete the UM VA Enrollment Certification Request?